-Just go to File > Share and enter the email addresses of people to share with (up to 199 total, plus yourself).
+Just go to File > Share and enter the email addresses of people to share with (up to 400 total).
 Choose whether you would like to give 'read-only' or 'read-write' access to the one you share your library with.
 If you haven’t set up your EndNote account, you will be prompted to do this first.
 Since sharing relies on our sync services, all users accessing the library must have an EndNote online account connected with their desktop version of EndNote 20.

 What if I no longer want to share my library?